collective/collective.blog.star/README.txt

 Ploneish
 --------

-Yes, you can configure Plone so that an objects default view becomes a special blog view when you set a marker interface on that object.
+Yes, you can configure Plone so that an object's default view becomes a special blog view when you set a marker interface on that object.
 But you can also just add the view to the list of allowed views in the portal type, and select the view from the view drop down.
 It's simpler, more easily configurable,